boshtannik/embedded-nano-mesh/README.md

 ## Reduce packet collisions

 It is recommended to set `listen_period` value on multiple devices different from each other,
+like:
-like: device 1 - 150 ms, device 2 - 200 ms, device 3 - 130 ms - in order to reduce chance of
+- device 1 - 130 ms,
+- device 2 - 150 ms,
+- device 3 - 140 ms
-the network to sychronize, which will lead to packet collisions.
+this will reduce chance of the network to sychronize, which will lead to packet collisions.

 ### Note: The more nodes in the network leads to the more network stability.
 In the stable networks - there is less need to use `transaction` or `ping_pong` sending, unless, you send something very important.